ClickCease

 At Harmony Place, we pride ourselves on the services we provide for those seeking to heal from any drug and alcohol addiction.
 Weather yourself or a loved one, we work to help those that are looking to heal.
 Our services include, but not limited to, inpatient drug detox, outpatient treatment, and holistic services depending on each special individual’s needs.
 Our medical staff are well versed in the world of drug and alcohol addiction and have years of experience with helping many people through alcohol addiction.
 Here at Harmony Place, we are equipped to help with the difficulties of alcohol addiction and want to be part of your journey to a better you.

-Call us, to speak with one of our well-informed associates or look at our services on our drug and alcohol treatment to see how we can help you today on the journey of recovery.
+Call us, to speak with one of our well-informed admissions or look at our services on our drug and alcohol treatment to see how we can help you today on the journey of recovery.